 Permanent lines are installed in the cave to ensure a properly installed guideline for further exploration and visiting cave divers.

 The permanent lines are often referred to as the mainline.
 They can begin close to the cave exit or further into the cave, hidden from open water divers, and prevent them from entering it without proper training.
 Divers travel to the mainline with a primary reel to keep a continuous guideline from the open water.

 Navigation in Caves

-In most caves, especially in the Yucatan peninsula in Mexico, there are more than one permanent line therefore the divers have to navigate inside the cave.
-There are permanent intersections, referred to as a “T“.
+There is more than one permanent line in most caves, especially in the Yucatan peninsula in Mexico.
+Therefore, the divers have to navigate inside the cave.
+There are permanent intersections, referred to as a “T. “

-Gap and/or Jump Lines
+Gap and Jump Lines

-A primary tie off should be made in open water where direct ascent to the surface is possible.
-It is followed by a secondary tie off in the cavern zone.
-Should the primary tie off come loose the second one will keep the line in place.
-Further on a tie-off or placement must be made whenever changing direction in order to avoid line traps.
+A primary tie-off should be made in open water where a direct ascent to the surface is possible.
+A secondary tie-off follows it in the cavern zone.
+Should the primary tie-off come loose, the second one will keep the line in place.
+Further, the diver must make a tie-off or placement whenever changing direction to avoid line traps.

 During your Cave Diving Training, you will learn more about guidelines and line markers and practice their uses in real caves and various scenarios.